-For the interiors, our clients wanted to use local materials that told a story.
 For the fireplace surround in the living room, the stones are all Rockport Granite, hand selected from Johnson’s Quarry in Rockport, another storied historic town that shares the Cape Ann Peninsula with Gloucester.
 The mantle is a reclaimed partially hewn log from the Charleston Naval Yard that was recently discovered buried in the mud, and perfectly preserved.
 It was originally stored for use in the construction or repair of the famous ship USS Constitution, also known as Old Ironsides.
 Stamped on the end of the wood are identifying Naval codes.
 Other unique details include the built-in cabinetry in the main living spaces, a curved built-in office desk, and various ceiling shapes.
 The house includes open living spaces for gathering, but also spaces for quiet retreat, such as the study and primary bedroom with its own private outdoor terrace.

 On this side the broad gable transforms, at its center, into a full two-stories that project forward under another hipped roof.
 Ocean views are maximized from both floors while large overhangs provide shading.